Scheduling Open

 Lack of Clarity in the Will

-Lack of clarity in a will refers to situations where the instructions in the will are vague, unclear, or open to interpretation.
-This can create confusion and disagreements among siblings, as they may have different interpretations of the deceased parent’s intentions.
+Unclear or nonspecific instructions in a will can lead to confusion and disagreements between siblings.
+This can refer to situations where the instructions or contents of the will are vague, unclear, or open to interpretation.
+This in turn creates confusion and disagreements among siblings, as they may have different interpretations of the deceased parent’s intentions.

 For example, a parent may leave a property to their children in their will without specifying how the property should be divided among them.
 This can lead to disputes among the siblings over who should receive which part of the property or how the property should be sold or managed.